EmirhanServeren/NFT-CollaBot/README.md

 There are many achievements of NFT CollaBot.
 To accomplish, it is inevitable to approach with an agile strategy.
 I have spotted milestones as:

+>Completed
-* Understanding objkt.com API
+* Understanding objkt.com API *-Glosarry on Readme File*
-* Creating Modules to Extract and Analyze Data
+* Creating Modules to Extract and Analyze Data *-Jupyter Notebook*
+>In Progress
-* Deploying on Streamlit
+* Deploying on [Streamlit](https://emirhanserveren-nft-collabot-deploy-mml6j8.streamlitapp.com/) *-deploy.py script*
+>Future Objective
 * Deploying on Discord
 * Deploying on Twitter

 ## HOW TO READ CODE?